-How Page Speed Is Impacting Your Dental SEO
+How Page Speed Is Impacting Your Dental Website SEO

-Are you looking for a good way to improve your website’s optimization?
-In my opinion, page speed is an excellent […]
+Are you looking for a good way to improve your dental website SEO?
+In my opinion, page speed is an […]

-4 Things You Need to Know About DIY Websites & Dental SEO
+Dental SEO and DIY Websites: 4 Things You Need to Know

-If you’re considering optimizing your own website, or maybe just getting more educated about SEO for dental websites, you may […]
+If you’re considering optimizing your own website, or maybe just getting more educated about dental SEO marketing, you may have […]

 On-page SEO: Provide relevant content that new dental patients are looking for